 Hybrid Search Architecture

 With KDB.AI, users have the option to perform either a dense or sparse vector search independently, or they can opt to create a hybrid search index which will return results based on both approaches.
-Hybrid search then combines and re-ranks the results based on a user set alpha value that weights the importance of each search type.
+Hybrid search then combines and re-ranks the results based on a user set weight values that weights the importance of each search type.

 Dense vector searches have a variety of configurable options such as index type (flat, HNSW, IVF, IVFPQ), number of dimensions, and search methods (cosine similarity, dot product, Euclidean distance).
 The dense similarity search is used to find the most relevant results from a semantic perspective.